 Creativity is imperative in 21st century learning and what’s needed to

 Here’s how the program works… Students submit original compositions and recordings to WSMA in the fall.
-These works are evaluated by professional Wisconsin composers and students receive written critique forms from the evaluators.
+These works are evaluated by Wisconsin composers and students receive written critique forms from the evaluators.
 Awards are given based solely on merit.
-All participants will be invited to attend the awards ceremony where the Division winners compositions will be presented.
+All participants will be invited to attend the awards ceremony where the division winners compositions will be presented.

 - Instrumental Solo